-- Up to 99 Announcements can be recorded. - Announcements can be up to two minutes in length. - The same Announcement can be used for more than one Main Menu or Submenu, and with more than one Automated Attendant. - The factory-setting is "Announcement [nn] does not exist."
+- Up to 99 Announcements can be recorded. - Announcements can be up to four minutes in length (prior to Release 7.0, up to two minutes in length). - The same Announcement can be used for more than one Main Menu or Submenu, and with more than one Automated Attendant. - The factory-setting is "Announcement [nn] does not exist."